ImageMagick v6 Examples --

 Lets automate this further.

 We have a file listing the locations and colors for each of the pins we want to place in the map.
+The location name in the file is not used and is just a reference comment on the pixel location listed.

 [Data File]